Off-Narrative-Labs/Tuxedo/README.md

 ### Wallet

 The repo contains a proof-of-concept wallet in the `wallet` directory.
-This wallet will be expanded to be a fully-featured usable cryptocurrency wallet over the next few weeks (see the [roadmap](#funding-and-roadmap) above).
+This wallet will be expanded to be a fully-featured usable cryptocurrency wallet over the next few weeks (see the [roadmap](#funding-and-roadmap) below).
 For now, the PoC is enough to demonstrate that transferring tokens works.

 ## Funding and Roadmap